Top 10 Places to Visit in Cusco Peru

 Casa Almagro is the headquarters of the Inca Museum, owned by the San Antonio de Abad University.
 The site exhibits the largest pottery collection of the Inca culture, Inca mummies, as well as pre-Inca metal and gold work.

-The so-called Admiral’s House dates back to the decade of 1580, it was home to the Spanish conqueror Diego De Almagro and later served as the residence of Admiral Francisco Aldrete Maldonado, whose family shields are carved on top of the outstanding Renaissance main door.
+The so-called Admiral’s House dates back to the 1580s.
+It was home to the Spanish conqueror Diego De Almagro and later served as the residence of Admiral Francisco Aldrete Maldonado, whose family shields are carved on top of the outstanding Renaissance main door.

 8|Visit the Machu Picchu Museum: Casa Concha

-The Machu Picchu Museum also called “Casa Concha”, offers a glance at how life could have been in the famous citadel of the Incas, though some things have remained a mystery until the current date.
+The Machu Picchu Museum, also called “Casa Concha”, offers a glance at how life could have been in the famous citadel of the Incas, though some things have remained a mystery to date.
 The site also holds a collection of colonial art, as well as pieces and sculptures from the colonial era.

-It is a colonial structure built on top of one of the most significant Inca settlements, the palace of Tupac Inca Yupanqui, a descendant of Pachacutec.
-The famous Inca palace was an enormous structure built to be distinguished from the former Inca rulers.
+It is a colonial structure built on top of one of the most significant Inca settlements, the palace of Tupac Inca Yupanqui, a descendant of Inca Emperor Pachacutec.
+The famous Inca palace was an enormous structure built to distinguish itself from the former Inca rulers.

 Unfortunately, there is not much information about the Inca remains except for some of the Inca walls that remained as the foundations of the current colonial building we have today.